 This component of treatment typically involves mental health professionals and specialists in addiction recovery.
 As a reputable treatment center, we offer the services to help you address psychological dependence for your best chance at recovery.
 These services can include:

-This may be individual therapy program or family therapy program.
+Talk therapy may involve an individual therapy program or family therapy program.
 You may have some underlying issues that prompted you to first use drugs or alcohol.
 You may face unanticipated roadblocks as you recover.
-This is the treatment that helps you address and manage recovery as you discover different ways to handle challenging emotions, stress, or social events that may act as a trigger to begin using drugs or alcohol.
+It can help you address and manage recovery as you discover different ways to handle challenging emotions, stress, or social events that may act as a trigger to begin using drugs or alcohol.
 You learn to become aware of these moments and how to change negative feelings, thoughts, or behaviors that haven’t served you well in the past.

-This may involve a process group, anger management sessions, 12-step group meetings, or a psycho-education group.
+This may involve a process group, anger management sessions, or 12-Step meetings.
 They can help you address your dependence on alcohol or drugs.
-Others help you become accountable and learn tools that help you handle the symptoms of dependence like cravings, thoughts about using again, or feeling the “need” for your drug of choice.
+Others help you become accountable and learn tools that help you handle the symptoms of dependence like cravings, thoughts about using again, or feeling the need for your drug of choice.
 You can learn to cope with stressors.
 You may choose to take part for months or even years after leaving treatment.